-Azure Resorts Group
+Agure Resorts Group

-The Azure Resorts Group was placed into liquidation during the current year and subsequently an amount of \notin 5.46 million representing the holding of the Group including the Group's share of losses amounting to \notin 0.73 million was transferred to financial assets at fair value through profit or loss as disclosed in Note 20.
+The Azure Resorts Group was placed into liquidation during 2020 and subsequently an amount of €5.46 million, representing the holding of the Group including the Group's share of losses amounting to €0.73 million, was transferred to financial assets at fair value through profit or loss as disclosed in Note 19.

-Currency translation differences amounting to €2.80 million relating to the Azure Resorts Group, previously recorded in translation reserves, were released to profit or loss as a result of the loss in joint control over the joint venture.
+In 2020, currency translation differences amounting to €2.80 million relating to the Azure Resorts Group, previously recorded in translation reserves, were released to profit or loss as a result of the loss in joint control over the joint venture.
+In 2021, a fair value loss of €0.49 million was recognised through profit and loss.